-The Interventions in Trainee and Student Teachers, Lawyers and Doctors project is developing and evaluating interventions that prioritise the integration of virtue-based practice into teaching, law and medical professions.
-The interventions will enable medical, law and teaching professionals to understand what it means to be a virtuous professional in their area of expertise.
+The Interventions in Trainee and Student Teachers, Lawyers and Doctors project has developed and piloted interventions that prioritise the integration of virtue-based practice into teaching, law and medical professions.
+The research seeks to enable medical, law and teaching students in Higher Education to understand what it means to be a virtuous professional in their area of expertise.

-At least 500 law, medical and teaching students will experience a module integrated into their courses that will provide a better understanding and appreciation of virtue in the professions.
+Some 500 law, medical and teaching students have participated in a module integrated into subject courses geared to provide a better understanding and appreciation of virtue in professional life.

-Those experiencing the course will have a greater understanding of what it means to be a virtuous professional which in turn will lead to them developing a better understanding of what it means to ‘serve’ others in the course of their professional lives.
+It is intended that those experiencing the course will develop an understanding of what it means to be a virtuous professional, which in turn will lead to them developing a better understanding of what it means to ‘serve’ others in the course of their professional lives.

-Read Binish Khatoon's Virtue Insight blog 'Virtue Training' introducing the project.
+Read our Virtue Insight blog 'Virtue Training' introducing the project.

 Literature Review & Findings

-It has become evident that there has been a change in educational emphasis from character to technical competency.
-Recent years have been packed with unfortunate and highly exposed manifestations of the misadventures, and harm caused by professionals not acting virtuously, or not displaying practical wisdom.
+It is evident that there has been a change in educational emphasis from character to technical competency.
+In recent years, popular culture has been packed with unfortunate and highly exposed manifestations of the misadventures and harm caused by professionals not acting virtuously, or not displaying practical wisdom.

-A comprehensive literature review has found that there is no course that encourages the professionals to think about the role of phronesis in their areas of expertise.
+A comprehensive literature review has found that there is no course that encourages students of the professions to think about the role of phronesis in their areas of expertise.

-An increasingly popular medium for delivering and assisting teaching material today is the internet; the interventions for this project will therefore be delivered as an online course.
+An increasingly popular medium for delivering and assisting teaching material today is the internet; the intervention developed for this project has been piloted as an online course.

-Feedback from experts has shown that the emergence of a ‘hidden curriculum’ (a focus on developing practical wisdom) needs to be considered and its content drawn out explicitly by helping professionals to discuss it openly with colleagues and give clearer feedback to students.
-Virtue ethics needs to be incorporated into ethics education and training and over time, to assess the impact in terms of each professional’s individual moral compass.
+Feedback from experts has shown that the emergence of a ‘hidden curriculum’ (a focus on developing practical wisdom) needs to be considered and its content drawn out explicitly by helping professionals to discuss character development openly with colleagues and give clearer feedback to students.

 - Health Education West Midlands